logicalahara/tkssharma.com/content/posts/2020-01-13-journey-of-apis.md

 * REST API development
 * GraphQL API Development

-All different kinds of applications being built using the progressive web, decouple Drupal or Using JAM Stack (Gatsby), One thing which is common is now we are adopting Graphql everywhere for its advantages over REST APIs.
+All different kinds of applications being built using the progressive web, decoupled Drupal or Using JAM Stack (Gatsby), One thing which is common is now we are adopting Graphql everywhere for its advantages over REST APIs.

 Main Focus will be on Advantages of Graphql Over REST in some use-cases